martindevans/EphemerisNotes/docs/Design/ShipEngineering/Ideas.md

 General ideas for ship design mechanics.
 Not necessarily _good_ ideas!
 ## Resources
-Management of various resources which are either used up (fuel is burned) or just used at the moment (e.g. 90% of the crew is currently dedicated to doing X).
+Management of various resources which are either used up (e.g. fuel is burned) or just used at the moment (e.g. 90% of the crew is currently dedicated to doing X).
 - Heat
 	- Radiators
 	- Heat sinks